 This old Suburban, like the old house behind it, has escaped the jaws of the wrecker and is still hard at work.
 It’s got a yard of topsoil in the back, as its owner gets ready to do a bit of landscaping around this old house he recently moved to this location.
 Will forty year-old Escalades be hauling top soil?

 Yup; there it is, the third door on the curb side of the big wagon.
-Passengers hadn’t yet achieved proper status yet.
+Passengers hadn’t yet achieved proper status.
 I guess it wasn’t the worst idea in the world; minivans got along like this for quite a while.
 Sliding one’s ass across the seat is such hard work; nobody should have to abuse themselves like that anymore today.

 One of the advantages of moving to the longer chassis was that now a 3/4 ton C20 version was readily available.
 Chevy made 3/4 ton long-bed panel trucks similar to the old Suburbans, but not in actual regular passenger versions.
 For folks wanting to tow a big(ger) trailer, the C20 Suburban was the ticket.
 And also new with this generation of Chevy trucks, the four wheel drive versions weren’t so gnarly and tall anymore.
 It was the beginning of the era when 4WD became civilized and increasingly popular.

 Or any other group needing to be hauled.
 These used to be fairly common in remote areas as school buses; even with a version with an aisle down the middle for the kiddies, and four rows of seats.
 Now it makes a convenient covered pickup truck.
-The Suburban came with a choice of tailgates: a conventional fold down-flat tailgate version, or these clam shell doors, preferred by many, especially delivery drivers.
+The Suburban came with a choice of tailgates: a conventional fold down-flat tailgate version, or these barn doors, preferred by many, especially delivery drivers.

 Thats a well used example it even got one of those useless hearse type roof racks only good for making rust holes in the roof.
 We didnt get Suburbans untill much later models but these early models look as if they offered genuine utility.